Introduction to assessment arrangements at Hinderton School

 How will I be kept informed of my child's progress?

 Our Annual Review process and termly parents' evenings provide regular opportunities for parents and teachers to discuss progress.
-In line with the requirements of the New National Curriculum), pupils are routinely assessed in all strands of English and Maths.
+In line with the requirements of the New National Curriculum, pupils are routinely assessed in all strands of English and Maths.
 Teachers keep their own, finely-graded record of progress, and update the school-wide system for the benefit of the school’s leadership team on a half-termly basis (about every 6 weeks).
-Targets are set in these two subjects in September, and Pupil Progress Meetings with the Assessment coordinator throughout the year keep everyone informed about how well each child is performing against those targets.
-Pupils working with the Rising Stars programmes are also assessed annually using the standardised tests within that system.
+Targets are set in the key areas of the subjects in September, and Pupil Progress Meetings with the Assessment coordinator throughout the year keep everyone informed about how well each child is performing against those targets.

 We formally assess an individual’s awareness of phonics using the Read, Write, Inc. system and, where appropriate, also track their chronological reading and spelling age using the computer-based IDL system.

-For science we annually track ‘working scientifically’ and in all other National Curriculum subjects, we record detailed evidence of an individual’s learning using the Tapestry electronic learning journal.
+For science in KS1 and KS2 we annually track progress against end of key stage expectations and in all other National Curriculum subjects, we record detailed evidence of an individual’s learning using the Tapestry electronic learning journal.

 How does school measure other important types of progress?